 Rules for Moving to Little Rock--What Movers Can't Move06/13/2018by Julie DeLong, A-1 Freeman Moving Group As if moving wasn’t worrisome enough, did you recognize that there are several things your movers can't put on the moving truck?
 When you hire a moving company, they will supply you a list of the things that they cannot haul to your new home in Little Rock.
-They are not aiming to make your life more complicated, they're complying with the U.S. Department of Transportation statute (49 CFR 100-185) which details hazardous materials that aren't acceptable to put on a truck.
+They are not aiming to make your life more complicated, they're complying with the U.S. Department of Transportation statute (49 CFR 100-185) which details hazardous materials that aren't acceptable to load on a truck.
 There are a few things on the list of non-transportables that aren't hazardous, but that will not withstand being in a moving truck and the moving company will not transport.
-Because you are a reasonable law-abiding individual, it has most likely never dawned on you that you are actually harboring dangerous explosives in your bathroom and kitchen cabinets.
-You've possibly looked around the garage and pondered about your lawn machinery going on the truck, but there are lots of other items that are deemed to be dangerous and you will need to be accountable for getting out of .
+Because you are a reasonable law-abiding individual, it has most likely never dawned on you that you're actually harboring dangerous explosives in your bathroom and kitchen cabinets.
+You've likely looked around the garage and pondered about your lawn machinery going on the truck, but there are lots of other items that are deemed to be dangerous and you will need to be accountable for getting out of .
 Anything with chemicals is a definite “no” for putting on the truck.
-This is due to the fact that chemicals have a nasty tendency of blowing up if they are combined with different chemicals, which can quickly take place in a moving truck.
-A guideline is that if you can't throw the thing in question in your normal trash for pick up, it can't be boxed up and placed on the moving truck.
+This is due to the fact that chemicals have a nasty tendency of blowing up if they're combined with different chemicals, which can quickly take place in a moving truck.
+A guideline is that if you cannot throw the thing in question in your normal trash for pick up, it can't be boxed up and placed on the moving truck.
 So not only do you need to deplete the gas tanks on any lawn equipment (mowers, leaf blowers, weed whackers, etc), either use any fertilizers and grass seed or pass it on to your neighbors—a little Miracle-gro and a little leaking gasoline can have a detrimental outcome.
-And what’s worse—any losses are your responsibility since you were warned what not to put on the moving truck.
+And what’s worse—any losses will be your responsibility since you were warned what not to load on the moving truck.
 It's not the moving company's job to double check all your boxes for items that aren’t allowed, so be sure that any hazardous materials-including old paint, batteries, aerosol cans, charcoal, and paint thinner—are NOT packed for the trucks.
 The best thing to do is take these items to your local hazardous waste drop-off facility or give them away to someone who can use them.
 What about your houseplants?
 Food items?
 Your cat?
 If you can believe it, a few people have asked that their pets be moved on the moving truck—the answer is no. That the moving company cannot transport your plants might be a tad more shocking.
 Long-distance moves create a concern in that states are sensitive to foreign vegetation being brought in, and you do not want to inadvertently bring pests to either the moving truck or your new house.
 If plants are moving more than 150 miles you may need to obtain a specific license to transport them—so if you are the one who carried in canker worms or aphids, your new state of residence knows where you live.
-As for food items in your pantry, only box up sealed, non-perishable stuff with a long shelf life.
-Or, donate your unopened canned goods, cereals, and cookies to a local charity, and start fresh at your new home.
+As for food items in your pantry, only box up new, non-perishable stuff with a long shelf life.
+Or, donate your unopened canned goods, cereals, and cookies to a local charity, and begin anew at your new home.
 Throw out anything perishable or open, unless you are going to pack up coolers and move them in your own car.
 Although your valuables are not hazardous goods or likely to start an ash borer breach, most moving companies are hesitant to move jewelry, cash, stock certificates and other heirloom belongings.
 The hazards of being misplaced are too big, bring them along with you in a carry on, or put them with other valuable documents.
 Other things you might not realize is hazardous—nail polish, cleaning supplies, liquid bleach, fire extinguishers—are also not allowed to be moved commercially.
 Again, anything chemical or flammable is not allowed on a moving truck, so be smart and give away or pack those items by themselves.
 The simpliest option is to properly dispose of these items and purchase everything new once you've moved, so you will have brand new cleaning supplies and batteries to go with your brand-new home.